rsalmei/alive-progress/README.md

 ## Changelog highlights (complete [here](CHANGELOG.md)):
+- 3.1.0: new resuming computations support with `skipped` items, new `max_cols` config setting for jupyter, fix fetching the size of the terminal when using stderr, officially supports Python 3.11
 - 3.0.1: fix for logging streams that extend StreamHandler but doesn't allow changing streams
 - 3.0.0: units support with automatic and configurable scaling and precision, automatic stats scaling for slow throughputs, support for using `sys.stderr` and other files instead of `sys.stdout`, smoothed out the rate estimation, more queries into the currently running widgets' data, help system in configuration errors
 - 2.4.1: fix a crash when dual-line and disabled are set
 - 2.4.0: support dual line text mode; finalize function parameter in alive_it; improve logging support, detecting customized ones
 - 2.3.1: introduce ctrl_c config param; print the final receipt even when interrupted
 - 2.3.0: customizable `monitor`, `elapsed`, and `stats` core widgets, new `monitor_end`, `elapsed_end`, and `stats_end` core widgets, better support for CTRL+C, which makes `alive_bar` stop prematurely
-- 2.2.0: bar title can be dynamically set, changed or removed; customizable refresh rates; final receipt can be hidden; `click.echo()` support; faster performance; safer terminal columns detection; remove Python 3.6
+- 2.2.0: bar title can be dynamically set, changed or removed; customizable refresh rates; final receipt can be hidden; `click.echo()` support; faster performance; safer detection of terminal columns; remove Python 3.6
 - 2.1.0: Jupyter notebook support (experimental), Jupyter auto-detection, disable feature and configuration
 - 2.0.0: new system-wide Cell Architecture with grapheme clusters support; super cool spinner compiler and runner; `.check()` tools in both spinners and bars; bars and spinners engines revamp; new animation modes in alongside and sequential spinners; new builtin spinners, bars, and themes; dynamic showtime with themes, scroll protection and filter patterns; improved logging for files; several new configuration options for customizing appearance; new iterator adapter `alive_it`; uses `time.perf_counter()` high-resolution clock; requires Python 3.6+ (and officially supports Python 3.9 and 3.10)
 - 1.6.2: new `bar.current()` method; newlines get printed on vanilla Python REPL; the bar is truncated to 80 chars on Windows